calebclayreagor/DELAY/README.md

 ## Input Files

-The ``datasets_dir`` argument should point to the top-level directory of a tree with the following structure and bottom-level files:
+The ``datasets_dir`` argument should point to the top-level directory of a tree with the following structure:

 ```
 data_split (e.g. training)\